-- 5.4.7 By an individual or organization regarding Students who are Residents of Women's Crisis Shelters Refer to the Protocol for Students who are Residents in Anselma House or Haven House or Women's Crisis Services for direction in access or disclosure of student personal information. - 5.4.8 By an Education Verification company It is common for employers in North America to hire the services of an education verification company.
-Requests for education verification for employment purposes require a signed authorization from the adult student.
-No student records are to be released to these companies; therefore, no fees are charged.
-All such requests can be directed to the WRDSB Privacy/Records Office at records@wrdsb.ca - 5.4.9 By Students for Transcripts and Diplomas - - There may be times when a student may leave owing money to the school for textbooks not returned or other outstanding fees.
-While the school may request repayment of these debts, if the student requests a copy of a transcript, the school may not withhold the issuing of the transcript for non-payment. - Active students (currently enrolled) or who have been out of secondary school for less than one year receive one complimentary (no charge) copy of their transcripts and diplomas from their secondary school Guidance Department. - Inactive students who have been out of school for more than one year are to request certified copies of their transcripts (no maximum) or diploma (maximum one copy) from the WRDSB Privacy/Records Office.
-This can be done by submitting an order online through the WRDSB website or by contacting the office at records@wrdsb.ca Transcript fees are \$15.00 for the first copy and \$5.00 for each additional copy on the same order.
-Diploma fee (maximum one copy) is \$25.00. - 5.4.10 By Law Firms (excluding subpoenas) - - All requests must be received in writing and must be accompanied by a consent form signed by the custodial parent/guardian of the student if under 18 years of age, or by the adult student if 18 years of age or older. - If the request is related to an incident involving a student on school property or in connection to a school activity, the request is to be sent to the WRDSB Risk Management Department.
-Risk Management Staff will provide the request to a representative of OSBIE (Ontario School Board Insurance Exchange) who will then
+5.4.9 By Students for Transcripts

+- There may be times when a student may leave owing money to the school for textbooks not returned or other outstanding fees.
+While the school may request repayment of these debts, if the student requests a copy of a transcript, the school may not withhold the issuing of the transcript for non-payment. - Active students (currently enrolled) or who have been out of secondary school for less than one year receive one complimentary (no charge) copy of their transcripts and diplomas from their secondary school Guidance Department. - As per the Ontario Student Transcript Manual, 2013, a transcript is the official record of a student's academic achievement within Ontario. - Inactive students who have been out of school for more than one year are to request certified copies of their transcripts (no maximum) from the WRDSB Privacy/Records Office.
+This can be done by submitting an order online through the WRDSB website or by

-- respond directly to the law firm.
+- contacting the office at records@wrdsb.ca Transcript fees are \$15.00 for the first copy and \$5.00 for each additional copy on the same order. - At times students may require a Letter of Graduation.
+The official transcript must be ordered and from that we can produce a-Letter of Graduation for \$25.00.

+5.4.10 By Law Firms (excluding subpoenas)

+- All requests must be received in writing and must be accompanied by a consent form signed by the custodial parent/guardian of the student if under 18 years of age, or by the adult student if 18 years of age or older. - If the request is related to an incident involving a student on school property or in connection to a school activity, the request is to be sent to the WRDSB Risk Management Department.
+Risk Management Staff will provide the request to a representative of OSBIE (Ontario School Board Insurance Exchange) who will then respond directly to the law firm.
 OSBIE may contact the school to request copies of student records related to the request. - If the request is related to an incident that is not connected to the school or a school activity (e.g. motor vehicle incident), then the school or site (e.g. WRDSB Privacy/Records Office) that holds the OSR is responsible for responding to the request.
 If a school receives this type of request from a law firm and does not hold the OSR, the request should be sent to the WRDSB Privacy/Records Office for processing at records@wrdsb.ca - If copies of the contents of an Ontario Student Record are requested directly by a lawyer for litigation or a doctor or clinic for medical purposes, a fee of 20¢ per page may be charged.
 These documents must be sent out by paid courier and there should also be a cost for paid courier added to the invoice. - Schools must not create letters of opinion about a student if requested to do so by a parent/guardian, student or lawyer for use in legal proceedings.
 This would include electronic mail messages.